tblackmorepages/MSDie/README.md

 # Multi-sided Die

-A command line program that accepts an integer number of sides of the die as an input and generates a roll value.
+A command line program that accepts an integer number of sides of the die as an input and generates a random roll value.

 ## Installation
 First download requirements.txt and install in terminal using: